crystax/android-crew/README.md

 ### cleanup [-n]

-Remove all but the most recent versions of the all installed formulas.
+For all but the most recent versions of the installed libraries this command does two things, removes uninstall library and removes archive from the cache.

+This command will do nothing with crew utilitites because for any given utility there is one and only one version installed.

 If -n option is specified then command just outputs information about what it will do but otherwise will do nothing.